phirippu/instrument-simulation/README.md

 - `/detector/add name_string`: adds the `name_string` logical volume as sensitive detector.
 This will create records in the "Detector Data" N-tuple, see below.
 - `/gun/tune/beam [integer]`: tunes the beam to one of the presets.
 8 sets the beam to custom, defined by a macro file.
+- `/gun/tune/poissonrate [float]`: sets the thread-local poisson intensity in Hz (s<sup>-1</sup>) for the incident particles.
+Mind that the multi-threading affects the intensity (frequency is multiplied by the number of threads).
 - `/gun/tune/axis x y z`: makes the axis defined by XYZ vector as a base for angle calculations; see below.
 - `/gun/tune/file base_name`: loads base_name.pshp phase space files from the disk.
 The name may contain a path.
 - `/detector/list`: lists detectors